Liberty Township, New Jersey: Geography

 According to the U.S. Census Bureau, the township had a total area of 11.93 square miles (30.89 km2), including 11.67 square miles (30.22 km2) of land and 0.26 square miles (0.68 km2) of water (2.20%).

-With a 2010 census population of 575, Mountain Lake) is an unincorporated community and census-designated place (CDP) located within the township.
+Mountain Lake (with a 2020 census population of 494) is an unincorporated community and census-designated place (CDP) located within the township.
 Other unincorporated communities, localities and place names located partially or completely within the township include Danville, Great Meadows and Townsbury.

 Mountain Lake is over 12,000 years old and is Warren County's largest natural glacial lake.
 The lake has an area of 122 acre, maximum depth of 38 ft and an average depth of 17 ft.
 The Mountain Lake Community Association (MLCA) oversees the Mountain Lake watershed and helps to maintain Mountain Lake's natural habitat.
 South of Mountain Lake is High Rock where many visitors enjoy to go hiking and can view the lake and surrounding areas, including the Delaware Water Gap.

 The township borders the Warren County municipalities of Hope Township, Independence Township, Mansfield Township and White Township.